 PILP also met with an equity & inclusion consultant and decided to modify the decision criteria to move away from the prior system which remained too vulnerable to personal biases and replicated systemic inequities already present in legal education.
 The former system allowed folks with privilege to exceed the minimum requirements to better position themselves to earn an award.
 We do not wish for this to be a continued practice.

 Moving forward, the decision criteria for receiving the PILP Summer Award will utilize a matrix system to evaluate individuals.
 This system is designed to not only reduce bias but to score applicants in a much more holistic manner, keeping in mind the unique situations of a wide variety of law students.
 The matrix is being designed by a professional equity consultant who is working with PILP to determine what values are important to the organization as a whole.

 Awards are taxable income paid as a Prize or Award.
 There is no tax withholding on PILP Awards and Lewis & Clark must report payment via IRS Form 1099-MISC; recipients will be responsible for saving funds to pay state and federal income tax if any is due.

 The PILP Executive Board retains the power to revoke and recoup an award at any time upon a finding of a substantial misrepresentation in the application.
 The PILP Executive Board shall have the power to resolve all disputes regarding PILP Award eligibility that arise during the academic year.

-PILP will not knowingly fund positions with hosts who discriminate on the basis of race, color, religion, national origin, sex, age, handicap, disability, sexual orientation, marital, premarital, or veteran’s status or the prejudice of clients.
+PILP will not knowingly fund positions with hosts who discriminate on the basis of race, color, religion, national origin, sex, age, handicap, disability, sexual orientation, gender identity, marital, premarital, or veteran’s status or the prejudice of clients.